machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `load_act_details`
 Loads the details of a specific Act template.

-**What it does**
-- Resolves an Act by the provided name.
+**Description**
-- Can load the effective Act, only the custom Act, or only the built-in Act.
+Use this tool when you need to inspect one Act in detail.
+It resolves the requested Act by name and returns its collected properties, such as instructions, prompts, and other Act configuration values.
+It can load the effective Act, only the custom Act, or only the built-in version.
-- Returns the collected Act properties for inspection.
-- Reports a readable message when the Act cannot be resolved.

 **Features**
+- Loads one Act by name.
+- Supports effective resolution or explicit built-in/custom lookup.
-- Helps review an Act before running or editing it.
+- Useful for reviewing an Act before editing or executing it.
-- Useful for comparing built-in and custom versions of the same Act.
-- Supports troubleshooting when Act resolution does not behave as expected.
+- Returns a readable message if the Act cannot be resolved.

 **Input parameters**
 - `actName` *(string, required)*: Name of the Act to load.
 - `custom` *(boolean, optional)*:
-  - `true`: Load only the user-defined Act from the configured Acts directory.
+  - `true`: Load only the user-defined Act.
   - `false`: Load only the built-in packaged Act.
-  - omitted: Load the effective Act using the normal resolution process.
+  - omitted: Load the effective Act using normal resolution.

 ### `put_project_context_variable`
 Stores or updates a variable in the current project context.

-**What it does**
-- Saves a name/value pair for the active project directory.
-- Keeps the value in project-scoped context storage.
-- Makes the saved value available to later workflow steps.
+**Description**
+Use this tool to save a named value for the active project so later steps in the same workflow can reuse it.
+The value is stored only for the current project context, which makes it useful for passing temporary state between tool calls or episodes.

 **Features**
-- Useful for passing values between tool calls.
+- Saves a name/value pair for the current project.
+- Supports updating an existing variable.
-- Helps multi-step Acts keep temporary state.
+- Helps multi-step workflows share state.
-- Keeps values tied to the current project instead of sharing them globally.
+- Keeps values isolated to the active project directory.

 **Input parameters**
 - `name` *(string, required)*: Name of the context variable.